New World Translation: New Testament

 Frederick E. Mayer wrote in 1954: "It is a version that lends support to denial of doctrines which the Christian churches consider basic, such as the co-equality of Jesus Christ with the Father, the personhood of the Holy Spirit, and the survival of the human person after physical death.
 It teaches the annihilation of the wicked, the non-existence of hell, and the purely animal nature of man's soul."

 In 1961 F. F. Bruce stated: "some of its distinctive renderings reflect the biblical interpretations which we have come to associate with Jehovah's Witnesses (e. g. 'the Word was a god" in John 1:1)".
 He also stated that "some of the renderings which are free from a theological tendency strike one as quite good".

 In his review in Andover Newton Quarterly Robert M. McCoy reported in 1963: "in not a few instances the New World Translation contains passages which must be considered as 'theological translations.'
 This fact is particularly evident in those passages which express or imply the deity of Jesus Christ."
 He concludes: "The translation of the New Testament is evidence of the presence in the movement of scholars qualified to deal intelligently with the many problems of Biblical translation.
 This translation, as J. Carter Swaim observes, has its peculiarities and its excellences.
 All in all, it would seem that a reconsideration of the challenge of this movement to the historic churches is in order."

 In 1963, theologian Anthony A. Hoekema wrote, "Their New World Translation of the Bible is by no means an objective rendering of the sacred text into modern English, but is a biased translation in which many of the peculiar teachings of the Watchtower Society are smuggled into the text of the Bible itself."

-Samuel MacLean Gilmour said in 1966: "the New World translation was made by a committee whose membership has never been revealed-a committee that possessed an unusual competence in Greek ...
-It is clear that doctrinal considerations influenced many turns of phrase, but the work is no crack-pot or pseudo-historical fraud.
+Samuel MacLean Gilmour said in 1966: "in 1950 the Jehovah's Witnesses published their New World Translation of The New Testament, and the preparation of the New World Old Testament translation is now far advanced.
+The New Testament translation was made by a committee whose membership has never been revealed—a committee that possessed an unusual competence in Greek and that made the Westcott and Hort Greek text basic to their translation.
+It is clear that doctrinal considerations influenced many turns of phrase, but the work is no crack-pot or pseudo-historical fraud".